 I am very confident that one of the 5 methods in this guide have fixed “windows has stopped this device code 43” for you.

-Enjoyed this?
-Then get more Windows 10 fixes from our Windows 10 Support page.
+Lastly, get more Windows 10 fixes from our Windows 10 Fixes page.